ted-spence-avalara/developer-dot/tests/testing-your-integration.md

 			</tr>
 			<tr>
 				<td>Take a transaction through the entire document lifecycle of an order/invoice etc.</td>
-				<td>The transaction should follow the lifecycle logically in the AvaTax Admin console, ending with a committed transaction on the AvaTax Admin Console.</td>
+				<td>The transaction should follow the lifecycle logically in the AvaTax Website, ending with a committed transaction.</td>
 				<td>
 					<a href="/avatax/use-cases">Sample Workflows</a><br /><br />
 					<a href="http://www.youtube.com/watch?v=6465JvR3lNk">Transaction Lifecycle (Video)</a>